isc-projects/kea/doc/guide/dhcp4-srv.rst

 User contexts can be specified at global scope, shared network, subnet, pool, client class, option data, or definition level, and via host reservation.
-One other useful usage is the ability to store comments or descriptions.
+One other useful feature is the ability to store comments or descriptions.

-Let's consider an imaginary case of devices that have color LED lights.
+Let's consider an imaginary case of devices that have colored LED lights.
 Depending on their location, they should glow red, blue, or green.
 It would be easy to write a hook library that would send specific values as maybe a vendor option.
 However, the server has to have some way to specify that value for each pool.
 This need is addressed by user contexts.
 In essence, any user data can be specified in the user context as long as it is a valid JSON map.
-For example, the forementioned case of LED devices could be configured in the following way:
+For example, the aforementioned case of LED devices could be configured in the following way:

 ::